Implicit Bonded Discrete Element Method with Manifold Optimization: Results and Discussion

-In our experiment, we compared the simulation results of our implicit method with the explicit method proposed by \cite{lu2021simulating}.
-Specifically, we evaluated their performance in beam stretching and twisting scenarios, and found that both methods produced identical results under the same parameter settings.
+\paragraph{Beam Stretch \& Twist} In our experiments, we compared the simulation results of our implicit method with the explicit method proposed by \cite{lu2021simulating}.
+Specifically, we evaluated their performance in beam stretching and twisting scenarios, and found that both methods produced identical results under the same settings.